plantoncloud/nodejs-rest-api-template/README.md

 # template-rest-api-nodejs

-Code Project Template to quickly launch a REST API written in NodeJS on Planton Cloud
+Code Project Template to quickly launch a REST API written in NodeJS on Planton Cloud.